CurtisMorice/GUSU2Cure/README.md

     password VARCHAR (1000) NOT NULL
 );
 ```

+- The rest of the sql queries are in the database.sql file

 If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`